This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 Later times a driver declines, the punishment leads to higher fines, jail, and other serious penalties.

-However, this does not apply to refusing to take a field sobriety test.
-These tests are highly unreliable.
+But this does not apply to refusing to take a field sobriety test.
+These tests are not reliable.
 In fact 30% of completely sober people fail them.
 That is, about one in three people with BACs of 0.00% fail.
+And they fail under ideal indoor conditions.

-Not surprisingly, lawyers strongly urge drivers not to take them.
+Lawyers strongly urge drivers not to take them.
 They recommend politely declining.
-And doing so as long as necessary.
+And doing so as long as needed.

 D. Boating and Alcohol

-A first conviction for driving a boat with a BAC of 0.10% or higher carries separate penalties.
+A first conviction for driving a boat with a BAC of 0.10% or higher has separate penalties.
 The $500 boating safety assessment remains the same as does the community service.
-However, the state suspends the operator’s license for three to six months.
+But the state suspends the operator’s license for three to six months.
 And the state requires completing a boating safety course and/or an alcohol and drug treatment course.

 Any later convictions within five years carry much higher penalties.
 They include up to five years in prison and seizure of the vessel.